Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 - provide information on recommended interventions to patients, parents or carers

-After completing a health assessment, GPs can claim item 10987 for follow-up services.
-Practice nurses and Aboriginal and Torres Strait Islander health practitioners must provide these services on behalf of and under GP supervision.
+After completing a health assessment, eligible practitioners can claim item 10987 for follow-up services.
+Practice nurses and Aboriginal and Torres Strait Islander health practitioners must provide these services on behalf of and under the practitioner's supervision.

-Supervision of the practice nurse or Aboriginal and Torres Strait Islander health practitioner at a distance is recognised as an acceptable form of supervision.
+Supervision of the practice nurse or Aboriginal and Torres Strait Islander health practitioner at a distance is acceptable.

-Follow up services provide Indigenous patients with preventative health care and education between consultations with the GP.
+Follow up services give Indigenous patients preventative health care and education between consultations with the eligible practitioner.
 These can include:

 - examinations and interventions indicated in the health assessment